mayra-diaz/mayra-diaz.github.io/_pages/projects.md

 ### Petbuss business analysis and design of technological business strategies
 Consulting project that helped real entrepreneurs to analyze and improve their business by constructing new business strategies.
-Petbuss is a business that does pet transportation and asistance in pet medical apppointments and other procedure.
+Petbuss is a business that does pet transportation and assistance in pet medical appointments and other procedures.

 Results:
 - Completed the analysis and coumentation of the business, including the Business Model Canvas, SWOT, Process Flow Diagram and Business Analysis Process Flow.